NYC mandates vaccinations for public school teachers, staff

 NEW YORK (AP) — All New York City public school teachers and other staffers will have to get vaccinated against the coronavirus, officials said Monday as the nation’s largest school system prepares for classes to start next month.

 The city previously said teachers, like other city employees, would have to get the shots or get tested weekly for the virus.
-The new policy marks the first flat-out vaccination mandate for city workers in the nation’s most populous city.
+The new policy marks the first no-option vaccination mandate for a broad group of city workers in the nation’s most populous city, though Mayor Bill de Blasio announced Friday that coaches and students in football, basketball and other “high-risk” sports would have to get inoculated before play begins.

-About 148,000 school employees — and contractors who work in schools — will have to get at least a first dose by Sept.
-27, according to an announcement from Democratic Mayor Bill de Blasio and the city health and education departments.
+Now, about 148,000 school employees — and contractors who work in schools — will have to get at least a first dose by Sept.
+27, according to an announcement from the Democratic mayor and the city health and education departments.

 The city hasn’t immediately said what the penalty will be for refusing, or whether there will be exemptions.
 The previous vaccinate-or-test requirement had provisions for unpaid suspensions for workers who didn’t comply.